 Building an HFV is a very time-consuming and expensive process with a lot of considerations that don't apply elsewhere.
 The successful design will embrace these concepts and be able to crush the opposition.
 Or, alternatively, there is a wide range of prototypes already on the drawing board for you to choose from.

 This system is very easy to use.
 Simply select the HFV model you wish to pilot, and then outfit it with equipment, up to a maximum depending on the HFV model.
-All statistics of the HFV are dependant on the model, and are described in the following table.
+All

 The costs listed here are simply for game balance and not the HFVs actual worth.